-An operating system for product work, built around a Chief of Staff agent, durable workstream context, resumable cmux sessions, and a start-of-day flow that decides what deserves attention before the day gets noisy.
+A control plane for product work, built around durable policy, file-backed workstreams, resumable cmux sessions, and a planner that decides what deserves attention before the day gets noisy.

-CONTEXT.mdcmux workspacestoday-plan.json โ stateNot a chatbot, not a pile of prompts.
+CONTEXT.mdNot a chatbot and not just a pile of prompts.
 More like a lightweight operating model for AI-assisted PM work.

 The first workspace is a Chief of Staff agent that reviews notes, routines, and open workstreams, then writes a launch plan for the day.
 It decides what should be open before execution begins.

-Each workstream lives in its own folder with a living CONTEXT.md.
+Each workstream lives in its own folder with a living CONTEXT.md and, when needed, live source snapshots.
 The important state is stored on disk, so an interrupted session can resume cleanly without depending on chat history.

 Install cmux, open it once, then turn on Automation access so the launcher can create and control workspaces.